Bar Elias: Religion

 Bar Elias is predominantly Sunni Muslim.
 There are, however, a number of Christians who live in the town.
 There are more than four mosques in the town and two churches.
-The Mufti El Mais, a Sunni religious leader associated with Future Movement, is from Bar Elias.

 Politics

 Government

 The municipality of Bar Elias is located in the district of Zahlé, one of the eight districts in Lebanon.
 Free elections produced a Municipality council of 18 members representing most of the families in the town.

 Bar Elias in Lebanese Politics

 Bar Elias houses many political parties and political families.
 Since 1992 - date of the first elections after the end of the war - all the elected Sunni Muslim deputies for Zahlé district were originally from Bar Elias: Ali Maita (lawyer), Dr. Mohamad al Mais and Dr. Assem Araji.